Anko-11/HS-hub/README.md

 # HS-hub
 #it's a web progect for Hearthstone which has been die a half year

+# Build Setup
-# install dependencies
+#install dependencies
 yarn

-# serve with hot reload at localhost:8800
+#serve with hot reload at localhost:8800
 yarn dev

-# build for production with minification
+#build for production with minification
 yarn build